rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Classification of matter.md

 - Distilled water (H<sub>2</sub>O)

 ##### Elements
-**Elements** are substances which cannot be broken down into anything simpler by chemical methods.
-Substances that can be broken down into simpler substances by electricity, for example, is not an element.
+**Elements** are substances which <u>cannot be broken down into anything simpler by chemical methods</u>.
+Substances that can be broken down into simpler substances by electricity, for example, are not elements.

 **Examples**:
 - Carbon (C)